willcurtis/RTL8812BU_for_Raspbian/README.md

 - Always required autenthication without connect on 5GHz band
 - Short disconnects every few seconds on 5GHz band

 the above problems are caused by power saving.
-First, make sure that the power supply of your Raspberry Pi can provide 3 Amps current, then we can disable the 8812bu WiFi adapter power saving.
+First, make sure that the power supply of your Raspberry Pi can provide 3A current, then we can disable the 8812bu WiFi adapter power saving.
 ```
 modprobe -r 88x2bu
 modprobe 88x2bu rtw_power_mgnt=0 rtw_ips_mode=0 rtw_enusbss=0